 Telemedicine, also known as virtual care, has become an important tool for the delivery of care.
 Its demand from patients is increasing and the technology behind it is advancing.
+For instance, we’ve seen an increase in adoption of current telehealth models, SaaS Telehealth and On-Demand Telehealth, because of the convenience and accessibility that both models provide.
+But we do not expect telehealth trends to just stop here.
 The following trends are indicators that telemedicine is going to evolve far beyond what we can currently envision, and that healthcare professionals and organizations must be proactive in incorporating virtual care into their practices.

 Virtual Medical Centres